 - Note other key features of your space on your plan.
 For instance, think about which areas get the sun, whether there are any hills, or if some areas are more overlooked than others.

 - Next, focus on your goals – how do you want to use your space?
 This is hugely important, to ensure your garden works for you.
-Perhaps you need a patio space for entertaining, a place solely for relaxation, or are wondering how to design a child friendly garden.
-Start with the larger ideas, such as a decking or pergola, then work down to the smaller details.
+Perhaps you need a patio space for entertaining, a place solely for relaxation, or are wondering how to design a child-friendly garden.
+Start with the larger ideas, such as a deck or pergola, then work down to the smaller details.